Azure/blobxfer/docs/10-cli-usage.md

 beforehand when using `stdin` as a source and the destination is a page blob.
 This value will automatically be page blob boundary aligned.
-* `--strip-components N` will strip the leading `N` components from the local file path on upload.
+* `--strip-components N` will strip the leading `N` components from the local file path on upload or remote file path on download.
 The default is `0`.

 ## <a name="examples"></a>Example Invocations
 ### `download` Examples